Netherlands national football team: Current squad

-The following 25 players are part of the squad for the UEFA Euro 2024 qualifying against France and Gibraltar.
+The following 25 players were included in the squad for the 2026 FIFA World Cup qualification matches against Poland and Lithuania on 14 and 17 November 2025; respectively.
+On 10 November, Wout Weghorst withdrew due to fitness issue and was replaced by Emanuel Emegha.
+On 13 November, Quilindschy Hartman withdrew from the squad due to illness.

-Caps and goals are correct as of 9 December 2022, after the match against Argentina.
+Caps and goals are correct as of 17 November 2025, after the match against Lithuania.

 Recent call-ups

 The following players have also been called up for the team in the last twelve months.